-District Abbottabad provided fresh aerial portions of Mentha arvensis, Mentha longifolia, and Mentha spicata.
-The ethnobotanical usage of menthe species in local folk remedies by the local population served as the foundation for sample collection.
-The plant sample collecting area, name, and location were properly labeled on the thin plastic bags used to collect the samples.
-The Department of Environmental Sciences at the COMSATS Institute of Information Technology, Abbottabad, employed a skilled taxonomist to identify the samples, and voucher specimens (No. 132) were deposited for future use.
-Packed in plastic bags, around 3 kg of manually harvested plant components were transported to the Department of Chemistry's Biochemistry Laboratory at the COMSATS Institute of Information Technology in Abbottabad.
+Mentha arvensis, Mentha longifolia, and Mentha spicata aerial parts were freshly procured from District Abbottabad.
+We based our sample collection on the local population's ethnobotanical use of menthe species in traditional medicines.
+The little plastic bags that were used to gather the samples were appropriately labeled with the name, location, and sampling area of the facility.
+The samples were identified by a trained taxonomist at the Department of Environmental Sciences at the COMSATS Institute of Information Technology in Abbottabad, and voucher specimens (No. 132) were saved for further reference.
+The biochemistry lab of the Department of Chemistry at the COMSATS Institute of Information Technology in Abbottabad received around 3 kg of plant parts that had been gathered by hand and packed in plastic bags.
 In addition to extracting essential oils, the aerial sections of the mentha species were used to measure additional phytochemicals and evaluate their bioactivities.